Obarun/66/doc/66-getting-started.md

   nothing duplicated.
 (It also creates the scandir first if it does not exist.)
 - If none is running, it launches `66-scandir` and **stays in the foreground**: that process *is* your supervisor from now on.
-In a normal boot this is exactly what the `boot-user@<user>` service does, under supervision — which is why you do not usually type it.
+In a normal boot this is exactly what `66-userd` does for you, under supervision — which is why you do not usually type it.
 When you bring one up by hand (a from-zero or non-66 system), run it in a dedicated terminal and leave it there, or start it in the background with `&`.